Meetings with an asterisk indicate a discussion about selecting evaluation topics.

 If data supplied by an individual are necessary to initiate, continue, or complete a performance evaluation, the director of Legislative Performance Evaluations may, by written memorandum to the file, provide for the confidentiality of an individual’s identity.
 Such memorandum shall protect the identity of the individual from disclosure under chapter 3, title 9, Idaho Code.

-Before the presentation of a final performance evaluation report at a meeting of the Joint Legislative Oversight Committee, the committee shall vote on a motion to receive the report.
-Adoption of the motion to receive shall constitute the completion of performance evaluation procedures regarding the report.
+Before a final performance evaluation report becomes public, the Joint Legislative Oversight Committee will release the report by consent from a majority of the committee members (including consent from both cochairs) or by vote on a motion.
+Consent or adoption of a motion to receive shall constitute the completion of performance evaluation procedures regarding the report.

 Each report shall be made available to the public and the media following the passage of a motion to receive the report at a meeting of the Joint Legislative Oversight Committee.